October 2016

 • If you have an International Business concentration, you need to take either a Broadening, Experiential or 200-level of higher language course.

-If you would like to change faculty advisors, you should do so.
+If you are a junior or senior and would like to change faculty advisors, you should do so.
 The process is simple.
 Identify your new advisor and work together to complete this form.
 You do NOT need to contact your former advisor.
 When the form is completed, send it to the associate dean (kern@gonzaga.edu) for approval.
 If you need help identifying a new advisor, please contact the associate dean.

 First-year and sophomore students are advised through the Academic Advising Center in the basement of Jepson (Room 011).
 When students are admitted to the School of Business after completing sophomore classes, they are assigned a faculty advisor.